“Banking has to work when and where you need it ...”

 Between 2017 and 2022, the number of retail bank branches is projected to drop by 36%, online banking growth statistics show.

-According to a Juniper research in 2018, iOS and Android banking apps users will grow with a 14% YOY rate, while the traditional online banking clients will only have 6% users.
+According to a Juniper research in 2018, financial apps users will grow with a 14% YOY rate, while traditional online banking clients will only have 6% users.

 The spread of COVID-19 and related government lockdowns have led to between a 24 & 32 percent increase in the relative rate of daily downloads of finance mobile applications.